fogg-lab/transcriptomic-data-integrator/README.md

 # transcriptomic-data-query
-A Python package to search, retrieve, and prepare gene expression data from Gene Expression Omnibus and Genomic Data Commons.
+A Python package to retrieve and prepare gene expression data from Gene Expression Omnibus and Genomic Data Commons.

-The `gdc` module (to query/retrieve data from GDC) is not implemented yet.
+The `gdc` module (to retrieve and prepare data from GDC) is not implemented yet.
 It is currently in development.

 ## Prerequisites
 - Python 3.7 or higher.